Shearwater Teric Dive Computer Review – What you need to know!

-The Shearwater Research Teric is a high-performance technical dive computer housed in a distinctive and attractive wristwatch.
+The Teric from Shearwater is a high-performance technical dive computer housed in a distinctive and attractive wristwatch.
 It is made with recreational divers in mind but includes high-end technical capabilities for versatility and range.

 Shearwater Teric – All the Performance you need?

-Since the Shearwater Teric provides performance and versatility in a great-looking wrist-mounted computer – along with its loyal customer base and early adopter interest – it is unsurprisingly priced at a premium.
+Since the Shearwater Teric is one of the dive computers that provides performance and versatility in a great-looking wrist computer – along with its loyal customer base and early adopter interest – it is unsurprisingly priced at a premium.
 There are cheaper scuba dive computers you can find.
-As a quality instrument, however, it makes sense to consider the Shearwater Teric more closely.
+As a quality instrument, however, it makes sense to consider the Teric more closely.

 As an added consideration, the Teric can quickly change its face to double as a land wristwatch – it’s a downright bargain when viewed as part of the market for high-end timepieces.
 Simply use it in watch mode and wear it every day!